Josh Gracin: Biography

-Musical career
+Career

-2003-2005: Josh Gracin
+2003–2005: Josh Gracin

 In 2003, Gracin auditioned for the second season of American Idol.
 He made it to the finals and eventually came in fourth place on the show.
-However, because of his earlier commitment to the Marine Corps, Gracin was not able to participate in the lucrative American Idol Finalists tour of American venues.
-Gracin was instead sent on a year-long tour as a recruiter, making appearances at special events around the United States to promote the United States Marine Corps.
-After completing his fourth year of service, he was honorably discharged in September 2004.
+However, because of his earlier commitment to the Marine Corps, Gracin was not able to participate in the finalist tour.
+After completing his fourth year of Marine Corps service, Gracin was honorably discharged in September 2004.